RedHatOfficial/rhsummitlabs-2018/rhsummitlabs/OpenShift_RHSSO/README.md

 The code flow offers the most security and is the most versatile as it can work with frontend + backend combos (even when those backends are also JS based client applications) .
 The code (that doesn't decode into any personal information) is transferred as a URL parameter in the users browser.
 The browser then gives that code to the frontend client application which then gives it to the backend server.
 The backend server then takes that code and can make an authenticated backchannel call to the OpenID Provider to change that into several tokens that contain user identifiable information.
 At this point the backend server will get back a refersh token, an access token and an id token.
 The access token can further be used to access other backend resource servers when doing delegated auth flows.

 The implicit flow is generally used for more of your one-and-done style clients.
 The client redirects the end user for authentication to the OpenID provider and they come back with an id_token and access token that can be immediately used.
 Since this information is transferred in the browser it is less safe than the code flow.
-Also because of that no refresh tokens are given.
+Also because of that, no refresh tokens are given.

 Finally, the Resource Owner Grant flow is where you enter your credentials into a client.
 They then 'replay' this information to the OpenID provider and get back an access token, an id_token and an refresh token.
 This is useful for mobile and native applications where browser redirects aren't easily possible.